 This soup is quick, easy and satisfying.
 I invented it one day when I had a friend coming for lunch and one lonely eggplant sitting in the fridge.
 I just stuck it in the oven and let it cook while I did something else.
 The final mixing and reheating takes less than 10 minutes.

 While the subtle flavour of the eggplant is somewhat overpowered by the tomato, it does provide a nice texture.
 And the peanut butter, garlic and chilli add an Asian touch to the flavour combination.
-I’ve made the recipe with both crunchy and smooth peanut and while they’re both nice I prefer the creamier result you get with the smooth variety.
+I’ve made the recipe with both crunchy and smooth peanut butter and while they’re both nice I prefer the creamier result you get with the smooth variety.
 But If you’ve only got crunchy I wouldn’t go out and buy a jar specially.

 1 large eggplant